Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Fine-tuning and Weight Interpolation

 We call $\alpha_i$ the interpolation weight for the $i$th attribute dimension.
 We note that $\alpha_i = 0$ and $\alpha_i = 1$ correspond to letting the interpolated model equal the fine-tuned models $\theta_{\alpha_i} = \theta_{-i}$ and $\theta_{\alpha_i} = \theta_{+i}$, respectively.
 Using Equation \ref{eq:onedim}, we then combine multiple interpolated models $\theta_{\alpha_i}$ by taking their weighted sum:

 We denote $\lambda_i$ to be the mixing weight for the $i$th attribute and constrain $\sum_i \lambda_i = 1$.
 We note that the case with one attribute dimension corresponds to the sum having a single term with $\lambda_1 = 1$.
 With this formulation, we can construct any model in the convex hull of the fine-tuned models by choosing appropriate interpolation weights $\alpha$ and mixing weights $\lambda$.
+While the raw interpolation parameters do not have a clear meaning, we seek to show that a user can controllably increase or decrease the level of each attribute by changing $\alpha$ and $\lambda$.